 - Require every tenant to submit an application

-- Require every tenant to complete a full tenants screening, with credit, criminal, and eviction notice
+- Require every tenant to complete a full tenant screening, with credit, criminal, and eviction notice

 - Require every tenant to sign a lease